nus-cs2103-AY2021S1/ip/docs/README.md

 6. Refer to the Features below for details of each command.

 ## Features
->  :information_source: Notes about the command format:
+> Notes about the command format:
 >
 > * Words in UPPER_CASE are the parameters to be supplied by the user.
->e.g. in `todo DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `todo eat fried chicken`.
+>   e.g. in `todo DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `todo eat fried chicken`.
 >
 > * `DATE` parameter must be provided in the following format : `YYYY-MM-DD`
->eg. 2020-02-02
+>   eg. 2020-02-02

 ### Adding new tasks : `todo`
 Adds a new task to the current list.